traject/traject/doc/extending.md

 ## Expert Summary

+* Load Path options:
   * Traject `-I` argument command line can be used to list directories to add to the load path, similar to the `ruby -I` argument.
 You can then 'require' local project files from the load path.
-  * Or modify the ruby `$LOAD_PATH` manually at the top of a traject config file you are loading.
+  * Modify the ruby `$LOAD_PATH` manually at the top of a traject config file you are loading.
-  * translation map files found in a "./translation_maps" subdir on the load path will be found for Traject translation maps.
+  * NOTE: translation map files in a "./translation_maps" subdir on the load path will be available for to traject.
 * You can use Bundler with traject simply by creating a Gemfile with `bundler init`, and then running command line with `bundle exec traject` or even `BUNDLE_GEMFILE=path/to/Gemfile bundle exec traject`